 Which is exactly why marriage, like salvation, is impossible apart from a new heart.
 The same God who said "I will give you a new heart and put a new spirit in you" (Ezekiel 36:26) is the only one who can produce the love a covenant requires, because the love a covenant requires is His own.
 God works in the believer both to will and to act in order to fulfil His good purpose — and the costly love a marriage demands is one of the works He works.
 This is the third use of the law in action: the command "love your wife as Christ loved the church" is not a ladder the husband climbs to earn favor; it is the contour of the new life the Spirit is already producing in him.
 Sanctification is the engine, and marriage is one of its hardest, holiest workshops — the place where two people are filed down against each other until each looks a little more like Christ.
 A marriage is not mainly God's gift to make you happy.
 It is God's instrument to make you holy, and the happiness, when it comes, comes as the fruit of the holiness and not instead of it.

-And now the tenderness the doctrine has too often been denied.
-If your marriage is hard tonight — if the romance has thinned to obligation, if you lie beside someone who feels like a roommate, if you have begun to wonder whether you married a mistake — hear the gospel buried in the icon.
-Your marriage does not rest on the steadiness of your love but on the steadiness of the love it pictures.
-The God who began a good work in you will carry it on to completion, and the same God who keeps His own covenant when His Bride is unfaithful is the One who pours into a faltering marriage a love its partners do not generate.
+Now the tenderness this doctrine is so often stripped of.
+If your marriage is hard tonight, if the romance has thinned into obligation, if you lie beside someone who has come to feel like a roommate, if you have begun to wonder whether you married a mistake, hear the gospel buried inside the icon.
+Your marriage does not rest on the steadiness of your love.
+It rests on the steadiness of the love it pictures.
+The God who began a good work in you will carry it on to completion, and the God who keeps His own covenant while His Bride is unfaithful is the One who pours into a faltering marriage a love its partners do not generate.
 You are not being asked to manufacture devotion by gritted teeth.
-You are being asked to receive, daily, from the inexhaustible Bridegroom, the love you then spend on the one beside you.
-The vow was always funded from heaven.
+You are being asked to receive, daily, from an inexhaustible Bridegroom, the love you then spend on the person beside you.

-So we lift our eyes from the marriage to the Marriage.
-We confess that we did not have the love the covenant required, and that the love poured into us was the Father's gift, won by the Son who gave Himself up for His Bride, applied by the Spirit who is even now teaching two stubborn hearts to spend themselves for each other.
-We adore the Bridegroom whose faithfulness does not flag when ours does.
-And we rest in the day Scripture promises, when the icon gives way to the wedding it always foretold — "the wedding of the Lamb has come, and his bride has made herself ready" — and every faithful marriage on earth is revealed to have been a small rehearsal for the one that has no end.
-To the Father who planned the wedding, to the Son who is the Bridegroom, to the Spirit who prepares the Bride, be glory forever.
-Amen.
+So lift your eyes from the marriage to the Marriage.
+The love the covenant asked for was never generated by the two people inside it.
+It was the Father's gift, won by the Son who gave Himself up for His Bride, applied by the Spirit who is at this moment teaching two stubborn hearts to spend themselves on each other.
+Scripture promises a day when the icon gives way to the wedding it always foretold: "the wedding of the Lamb has come, and his bride has made herself ready."
+Every faithful marriage on earth will turn out to have been a rehearsal.
+The vow was funded from heaven all along.